MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 * `--filter` takes an OData filter, and performs _server-side_ filtering.
 This method is recommended over filtering client-side with the CLI's `--query` parameter.
 To learn about OData filters, see [OData expression syntax for filters](/rest/api/searchservice/odata-expression-syntax-for-azure-search).

 The information returned for service principal objects is verbose.
 To get only the information necessary for sign-in, use the query string
 `[].{id:appId, tenant:appOwnerOrganizationId}`.
-For example, to get the sign-in information for all service principals created by the currently logged in user:
+Here is an example that gets the sign-in information for all service principals created by the currently logged in user:

 ```azurecli-interactive
 az ad sp list --show-mine --query "[].{SPname:displayName, SPid:appId, tenant:appOwnerOrganizationId}" --output table